kueben96/micro-frontend-react-saas/readme.md

 ### Req6: If different apps need to communicate information about routing, it should be done in as generic a fashion as possible
 - each app might be using a completely different navigation framework
 - We might swap out or upgrade navigation libraries all the time - shouldn't require a rewrite of the rest of the app

+### History & Router
+- History: Object to get and set the current path the user is visiting
+- Router: Shows different content based on the current path

+  ### History
+  - Browser History: Look at the path portion of the url (everything after the domain) to figure out what the current path is
+  - Hash History
+  - Memory or Abstract History: Keep track of the current path in memory